flyteorg/flytesnacks/cookbook/docs/contribute.rst

    .. tip::
       For implicit targets, run ``make -C docs html``.
-   4. Open HTML pages present in the ``docs/_build`` directory in the browser
+   4. Open the HTML pages present in the ``docs/_build`` directory in the browser

-5. After creating the pull request, check if the docs are rendered correctly by clicking on the documentation check.
-You can refer to `this PR <https://github.com/flyteorg/flytesnacks/pull/332>`__ for the exact changes required.
+8. After creating the pull request, ensure that the docs are rendered correctly by clicking on the documentation check.

    .. image:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flytesnacks/contribution-guide/test_docs_link.png
        :alt: Docs link in a PR

+You can refer to `this PR <https://github.com/flyteorg/flytesnacks/pull/332>`__ for the exact changes required.